On geometrically transitive Hopf algebroids: Abstract groupoids: General notions and basic properties

-\begin{example} The groupoid of pair is clearly transitive, as well as any induced groupoid of the form $(X\times G \times X, X)$.
-On other hand, if a group $G$ acts transitively on a set $X$, then the associated action groupoid is by construction transitive.
-Explicitly, let $X$ be a right $G$-set whose $G$-action is transitive, that is, the set of orbits is a one element set.
-Thus, for every pair of elements $x, y \in X$ there exists $g \in G$ such that $y =xg$.
-This means that the map $X \times G \to X \times X$, $(x,g) \mapsto (x, xg)$ is a surjective, and so the action groupoid $(X\times G, X)$ is transitive. \end{example}
+\begin{example} The groupoid of pairs is clearly transitive, as well as any induced groupoid of the form $(X\times G \times X, X)$.
+On other hand, if a group $G$ acts transitively on a set $X$, then the associated action groupoid is by construction transitive. \end{example}